kgzet/Assignment_4/README.md

 ### Other things:
 #### There are three Phases of Git
 * working directory
+  - here are edited files
 * staging area
+  - prepared to commit
 * repository
+  - final version ready to go remote
 To move files from first to second, we use git add.
 From second to third git commit.
 Finally git push to move from local to remote repository.
 #### Branches
 * we can create new branch for side modifications of the code without disturbing previously prepared application